 A minimum grade of B is required in all professional program courses for both undergraduate and graduate students.
-Students completing the BSNS must meet the graduate admission GPA requirements (3.0 or higher) prior to entry into the MSAT Program.
-Continuation within the entire professional program follows the policies of the Graduate School.
+Students completing the BSHS or BSNS degree tracts must meet the graduate admission GPA requirements (preferred 3.0 or higher) prior to entry into the MSAT Professional Program.
+Continuation within the entire professional program follows Graduate School Policies.

 Students within the MSAT Professional Program who are unable to complete the course curriculum progression as outlined, must join the next available cohort course offerings.
-Independent study courses to accommodate students who must drop out of the MSAT Program are not permitted.
-For additional information about the MSAT Program retention, student status, and remediation policies, please refer to the MSAT Student Handbook located on the MSAT Program website.
+Independent study courses to accommodate students who must drop out of the MSAT Professional Program are not permitted.
+For additional information about MSAT Professional Program retention, student status, and remediation policies, please contact the Program Director or Clinical Education Coordinator.

 Professional Program Assessment

 All professional evaluation/intervention and clinical education courses are competency-based and must be successfully completed in a sequential pattern.
-After successful completion of all athletic training program professional program requirements and degree conferral, and upon accreditation from the Commission on Accreditation of Athletic Training Education, the student is eligible to sit for the national certification examination for the athletic trainer administered by the BOC.
-The certification exam evaluates the professional athletic training practice domains related to injury/illness prevention and wellness protection, clinical evaluation and diagnosis, immediate and emergency care, treatment and rehabilitation, and organizational and professional health and well-being.
-The MSAT graduate must also make application to state regulatory boards in jurisdictions where they plan to work as a licensed athletic trainer.
+After successful completion of all MSAT Professional Program requirements and degree conferral, the student is eligible to sit for the national certification examination for the athletic trainer administered by the BOC.
+The certification examination evaluates the professional athletic training practice domains related to injury/illness prevention and wellness protection, clinical evaluation and diagnosis, immediate and emergency care, treatment and rehabilitation, and organizational and professional health and well-being.
+The MSAT Professional Program graduate must also make application to state regulatory boards in jurisdictions where they plan to work as a licensed athletic trainer.